-The National Folk Festival is a celebration of traditional music, dance, craft, and food that captures the heart of the American experience.
-This year, the National Folk Festival comes to Salisbury with a dance pavilion, crafters, regional and ethnic foods, a juried marketplace, and seven amazing stages featuring more than 350 artists to the banks of the Wicomico River.
+The National Folk Festival (September 11-13, 2020) is a celebration of traditional music, dance, craft, and food that captures the heart of the American experience.
+This year, the National Folk Festival returns to Salisbury with a participatory dance pavilion, craft demonstrators, regional and ethnic foods, a juried marketplace, and seven amazing outdoor stages bringing more than 350 artists to the banks of the Wicomico River.

-This year’s festival will mark the first in a three-year stint in Salisbury.
-The free, family-friendly event runs from September 7-9 and will feature folk artists from across the country, with a special area reserved the Maryland Traditions state folklife program to present living cultural traditions from Maryland.
-Festival hours are 6 to 10:30 p.m.
-Friday, Sept.
-7; noon to 10:30 p.m.
-Saturday, Sept.
-8; and noon to 6:30 p.m.
-Sunday, Sept.
-9.
+This 2020 festival will mark the third year of a three-year tenure in Salisbury.
+The free, family-friendly event in early September will feature the finest traditional artists from across the country, with a special area dedicated to Maryland Traditions, the state folklife program of the Maryland State Arts Council, to present living cultural traditions from across the state. .

-Traditions from Around the Corner and Around the World
+Traditions from Across the Country and Around the State

-Folk masters from Andean, Azerbaijani, and Irish traditions will perform at the festival alongside Maryland-based performers and demonstrators—including wildfowl decoy art (Somerset County), Cambodian ceremonial music (Montgomery County), and screen painting (Baltimore City), which have recently been recognized by Maryland Traditions.
+Master artists from swing, blues, and Afro-Caribbean traditions, among others, will perform at the festival alongside excellent Maryland-based performers and demonstrators, including many who have been honored by Maryland Traditions.
 Announcements about festival performers are ongoing, so keep checking nationalfolkfestival.com for updates.

 A History of Diversity

-The National Folk Festival is celebrating its 78th year in 2018 and is the oldest such festival in the United States.
-Producers at the National Council for the Traditional Arts have been committed to presenting the country’s rich cultural traditions since 1933.
+The National Folk Festival is celebrating its 80th year in 2020.
+Presented by the National Council for the Traditional Arts, it is the oldest celebration of traditional arts and culture in the United States.
+The NCTA has been committed to presenting the country’s rich cultural traditions since 1933.
 Maryland Traditions, a program of the Maryland State Arts Council, is one of the nation’s oldest state folklife programs and has worked to support Maryland’s living cultural traditions since 1974.